-The Council on Ethics has received information from Pan Ocean.
-Furthermore, there are a number of sources covering the environmental and working conditions prevalent in connection with shipbreaking in Bangladesh.
+There are a number of sources covering the environmental and working conditions prevalent in connection with shipbreaking in Bangladesh.
+Some of these are referred to in the text and in footnotes.

-The NGO Shipbreaking Platform monitors shipbreaking activities and publishes an annual list of all ships broken up worldwide, with details of the name and type of vessel, its owner prior to scrapping, its flag state and where the ship was broken up.14 It was this information that prompted the Council on Ethics to contact the company.
+The NGO Shipbreaking Platform monitors shipbreaking activities and publishes an annual list of all ships broken up worldwide, with details of the name and type of vessel, its owner prior to scrapping, its flag state and where the ship was broken up.
+14 In 2017, the Council has contacted several companies to enquire about where they have sent their ships to be broken up.
+Those companies that have responded to the Council's enquires have confirmed the information given in the NGO Shipbreaking Platform's reports.